 At the same time, they would phase out Obamacare’s Medicaid expansion and eliminate the tax increases that were part of the Democratic plan.

-The net result would be that relatively wealthy Americans, with incomes in the $50-75,000 range, are left better off while those struggling to make ends meets might lose their health insurance altogether.
+The net result would be that relatively wealthy Americans, with incomes in the $50-75,000 range, are better off while those struggling to make ends meets might lose their health insurance altogether.

 Another right-wing complaint about Obamacare, which I share, is that it needlessly makes insurance more expensive by setting “minimum” standards for plans.